 Pro cyclists have shown little enthusiasm for 1× on the road (see also: the team Aqua Blue Sport debacle and the subsequent launch of the 3T Strada Due), so to offer 1× would not be in keeping with the racing-first ethos of Dura-Ace.

-Also, Shimano has only just launched its GRX range of gravel components which support 1×, so adding the option to the brand’s pure road offering would be a muddling of its current approach.
+Also, Shimano’s GRX range of gravel components has 1× options, so adding the option to the brand’s pure road offering would be a muddling of its current approach.

-A further consideration is crank spindle diameter; where other manufacturers have focussed on 30mm designs, Shimano has stuck doggedly to 24mm, which eases backwards compatibility concerns.
+A further consideration is crank spindle diameter; where other manufacturers have focused on 30mm designs, Shimano has stuck doggedly to 24mm, which eases backwards compatibility concerns.